intrxx/Obsidian/README.md

  supporting items of various sizes, stacks, limits, item descriptions, and networking.
   A more detailed presentation can be found here [here](https://github.com/intrxx/Obsidian/blob/main/Docs/InventoryItemsSystem.md).

+- **Equipment System** - Closly related to **Grid Inventory System** and **Inventory Items**, also using ```FFastArraySerializer``` to store Equipment Items, this System provides a way to equip Items in various Equipment Slots, check for equiping conditions, spawn Mesh Actors on owning Player and give Ability Sets (which can include Gameplay Effects and Gameplay Abilities).
+  A more detailed presentation can be found here [here](https://github.com/intrxx/Obsidian/blob/main/Docs/EquipmentSystem.md). // In-progress

 - **Buff/Debuff display on Health Bars and Player's HUD** - Gameplay Effects mapped to their descriptions (name, description, type, etc.) using Gameplay Tags, which are displayed on the player's HUD.
  A more detailed presentation can be found here [here](https://github.com/intrxx/Obsidian/blob/main/Docs/EffectsUIInfoSystem.md).